Ashok is a Sophomore at Texas A&M University, pursuing a Computer Science degree, in addition to minors in Mathematics and Business.

 Austin is constantly growing in population size.
 As a result, traffic is becoming

 worse each day.
-This paper focuses on solving Austin’s traffic problem.
-This paper is intended for lawmakers and those involved with the implementation of transportation in Austin.
+This article focuses on solving Austin’s traffic problem.
+This is intended for lawmakers and those involved with the implementation of transportation in Austin.
 The current solution, toll roads, has failed to improve traffic control in Austin.
-This paper overviews this problem and provides three alternative solutions to potentially improve traffic control in Austin:
+This article overviews this problem and provides three alternative solutions to potentially improve traffic control in Austin:

 These potential solutions will be analyzed for viability, public acceptance, and environmental impact in comparison to the current status.
 After thorough analysis, this paper will provide recommendations to implement for better traffic control in Austin.